-- For standard dispensers with no multi-gas or multi-drink functionality (Figure 7.17) this menu displays the gas (CO2 or NITROGEN; determined by dispenser configuration) that is injected into the barrels and that operates the water pump and active charge system. - For universal gas dispensers, this menu allows the user to set the gas used for MAIN GAS, GAS #1, and GAS #2 (Figure 7.18).
+- For standard dispensers with no multi-gas or multi-drink functionality (Figure 7.17) this is the gas (CO2 or NITROGEN; determined by dispenser configuration) that is injected into the barrels and that operates the water pump and active charge system. - For 372 universal and multi-gas dispensers, this menu allows the user to set the gas used for MAIN GAS, GAS #1, and GAS #2 (Figure 7.18).
 The options for MAIN GAS are COMP AIR (compressed air), CO2, or NITROGEN.
-The options for GAS #1 and GAS #2 are CO2 or NITROGEN.
+The options for GAS #1 and GAS #2 (372 MFLV dispensers only) are CO2 or NITROGEN.
 Ensure the correct gas is selected in this menu (Figure 7.19) to avoid issues with the drink profile.
+It is important that the correct gas be selected in order to set up the DRINK TYPE CONFIGURATION (Figure 7.20) correctly.